drf-forms/drf-schema-adapter/docs/drf_auto_endpoint/endpoint.md

 *default*: `ModelSerializer` (from `settings.DRF_AUTO_BASE_SERIALIZER`)

-`Endpoint`'s will automatically generate serializers based on `ModelSerialier`.
+`Endpoint`'s will automatically generate serializers based on `ModelSerializer`.
 You can override this behavior and pass in your own `base_serializer` tha will be used to generate the serializer associated with the `Endpoint`.

+If all your `Endpoint`'s are going to be using the same `base_serializer`, you may also want to change the default `DRF_AUTO_BASE_SERIALIZER` in your settings.

 ### `serializer`